This article was updated on July 19, 2018.

 Extending Policies Beyond 90 Days

 It's common that employees who resign or are laid off typically have only 90 days to exercise their stock options.
-Messaging app Kik, which has a valuation of one billion dollars, began a movement to change the rules.
+Messaging app Kik, which reached a valuation of $1 billion in 2015, began a movement to change the rules.
 According to Fast Company, the startup lets employees hold onto stock options even after they leave.
 "In doing so, it started a small trend: Pinterest followed suit the next year to much fanfare, giving employees seven years to exercise their options," Fast Company reports.
 This type of equity policy can attract and retain employees, especially in a competitive landscape.

 Weighing the Pros and Cons

-Offering a more pro-employee equity policy differentiates organizations like Kik and Pinterest in a tight hiring market and attracts top talent.
-It can be fairer for employees and lessen the pressure on exiting employees — they don't face an urgent "use it or lose it" scenario where the door closes on their stock options after 90 days.
+Offering a pro-employee equity policy differentiates organizations like Kik and Pinterest in a tight labor market.
+It can be more fair for employees and lessen the pressure on exiting employees — they don't face an urgent "use it or lose it" scenario where the door closes on their stock options after 90 days.
 Additionally, organizations can take a long-term approach to the question of whom owns its equity.

 Changing your equity policy by extending the time frame for exercising employee stock options could be a more equitable approach to employee engagement and make your organization a more attractive destination in a tight labor market.